 I see story after story on such sites of Christian rape victims being blamed by Christian university staff or counselors for having been raped.

-I see gender complementarian church stuff or nouthetic counselors blaming wives for their husbands abusing them, and giving them advice guaranteed to keep them trapped in abusive marriages, rather than in helping those women find freedom.
+I see gender complementarian church staff or nouthetic counselors blaming wives for their husbands abusing them, and giving them advice guaranteed to keep them trapped in abusive marriages, rather than in helping those women find freedom.